theripper93/Patrol/README.md

 You can have a token patrol a specific area by drawing a Polygon or Rectangle (other shapes are not supported) and in it's text property call it "Patrol" (upper case P).
 Any token in that area will patrol only inside that area

 You can also draw a Polygon or Rectangle, and in it's text property include the word "Path" (upper case P) to select the drawing as a path for patrolling tokens.
 You may add to the word, but it must include the word "Path" somewhere. (eg. GuardPathA, GuardPathB).
 A token set to patrol a path will reset back to the begginning of the path once it has finished unless "Use Multiple Paths" is checked.

+Please ensure that only one of the patrol types is checked in the token config.

 **Using Multiple Paths**